VictoriaVasys/QS-Node-Backend/README.md

 # Quantified Self Backend
 #### This app is built with Node.js & Express.js; it provides an API to be used with the Quantified Self Frontend.
+The live app is found here: https://ms-vv-quantified-self.herokuapp.com/ The front-end that the app serves is found here: https://victoriavasys.github.io/QS-Frontend/

 ## Node/Express Development Setup
 1. Clone this repo